andysharn/taskSchedulet/README.md

 **Description:** Checks if the authenticated user has the required roles to access a route.

 **Parameters:**
-- `allowedRoles` (Array): Array of roles allowed to access the route.
+- `allowedRoles` ['User','Admin','Manager']: Array of roles allowed to access the route.

 **Usage:**
 - Protects routes based on user roles by checking the user's role against the allowed roles.